 I Saw the Devil

-Those fans of revenge, violence, gore, and action will love I Saw the Devil.
-It might be the ultimate tale of good and evil ever represented on screen in Korean cinema.
-This movie’s plot twists are non-stop and make you question who is good and who is evil.
+Those revenge, violence, gore, and action fans will love I Saw the Devil.
+It might be the ultimate tale of good and evil ever represented in Korean cinema.
+This movie’s plot twists are non-stop and make you question who is good and evil.
 Just to warn you, out of all the films on this list, I Saw the Devil is by far the most gruesome and not for the faint of heart.
 If there was a scale from 1 to 10 regarding gore/violence, this should easily get a 10.
 So you have been warned.

 Watch on: Amazon Prime